arilebedey/sxhkd-auto-config-switcher/README.md

 # sxhkd-autoswitcher
 ## Brief description:

-First I wrote code (now in arilebedey/sxhkd-config-switcher) that allowed me to switch between sxhkd configurations with a dedicated hotkey, until I realized that the switching should mostly be automatic, then updated it.
+First I wrote a script (now in arilebedey/sxhkd-config-switcher) that allowed me to switch between sxhkd configurations with a dedicated hotkey, until I realized that the switching should mostly be automatic, then updated it.

 This script automatically switches between my two main sxhkd configurations: my terminal configuration, and my browsing one.